tensorflow/cloud/src/python/tensorflow_cloud/experimental/cloud_fit/README.md

-# Cloud_fit
+# Cloud Fit

 ## What is this module?

 `cloud_fit` is an experimental module which is part of the broader `tensorflow_cloud`.
-This module provides an API that enable training on [Google Cloud AI Platform](https://cloud.google.com/ai-platform). `cloud_fit` serializes the model, datasets, and callback functions and submits them for remote execution on AI Platform. `cloud_fit` is intended to function in the same manner as `model.fit()`.
-This module is designed to be used within a pipeline or an automated process such as from CloudTuner however it can be used directly as well.
+This module provides an API that enables training on [Google Cloud AI Platform](https://cloud.google.com/ai-platform). `cloud_fit` serializes the model, datasets, and callback functions and submits them for remote execution on AI Platform. `cloud_fit` is intended to function in the same manner as `model.fit()`.
+This module is designed to be used within a pipeline or an automated process such as from Tuner however it can be used directly as well.

 ## Installation